Business models for open-source software: Selling certificates and use of trademark

 Another financing approach is innovated by Moodle, an open source learning management system and community platform.
 The business model revolves around a network of commercial partners who are certified and therefore authorised to use the Moodle name and logo, and in turn provide a proportion of revenue to the Moodle Trust, which funds core development.

 Re-licensing under a proprietary license

 If a software product uses only own software and open-source software under a permissive free software licence, a company can re-license the resulting software product under a proprietary license and sell the product without the source code or software freedoms.
 For instance, Apple Inc. is an avid user of this approach by using source code and software from open-source projects.
 For example, the BSD Unix operating system kernel (under the BSD license) was used in Apple's Mac PCs that were sold as proprietary products.
+Another variant is to re-license the software under a license that allows modification, but restricts commercial use.